 If you’ve been a reader of The OT Toolbox website for long, you’ve probably seen our many deep breathing exercises.
 But have you ever wondered about HOW relaxation breathing works physically?
 How does the body calm as a result of mindful breathing strategies?
-Let’s explore the science of what’s going on with this breathing tool…and try out a few powerful relaxation breathing strategies.
+Let’s explore the science of what’s going on with this breathing tool…and try out a few powerful relaxation breathing strategies, including our breathing star.

 What is RELAXATION BREATHING?